Esmia, tablets 5 mg, 28 pcs.

 Overdose

-Single doses of up to 200 mg and daily doses of 50 mg for 10 days were administered to a limited number of volunteers and no serious or serious adverse reactions were noted.
+Single doses of up to 200 mg and daily doses of 50 mg for 10 days have been administered to a limited number of volunteers with no severe or serious adverse reactions observed.

 ---|---|